 A question I am often asked while holding up my “JosephLied.com” website sign is, “What did Joseph lie about?”
-The question is similar to having a fish bite on the bait attached to the hook on my fishing pole.
-When that happens, it’s time to set the hook and reel the fish in!
-While many issues may be brought up, I generally begin with three topics that ought to be considered by anyone who either believes or is considering following Joseph Smith and the Mormon religion.
+The question is like having a fish bite on the bait.
+When that happens, it’s time to set the hook and reel it in!
+While many issues may be brought up, I generally begin with three topics that ought to be considered by anyone who either believes or is considering following Joseph Smith.

 Did Joseph lie?
-A quick answer is yes, he did.
+Yes, he certainly did.
 In fact, Joseph can be proven to be a liar when it comes to monogamy, the Book of Abraham, and polytheism.

 Joseph Smith’s Monogamy

 William Law was a member of the First Presidency from 1841 through 1844.
-He and others made charges about LDS Church founder Joseph Smith concerning his “spiritual wifeism.”
+He and others made charges about Joseph Smith’s “spiritual wifeism.”
 In response Smith announced, on May 26, 1844, “What a thing it is for a man to be accused of committing adultery, and having seven wives, when I can only find one.”
 In addition, Doctrine and Covenants (D&C) 101 used to say, “Inasmuch as this church of Christ has been reproached with the crime of fornication, and polygamy: we declare that we believe, that one man should have one wife; and one woman, but one husband, except in case of death, when either is at liberty to marry again.”

 The obvious conclusion is that Joseph lied about having only one wife.
 Smith’s polygamy paints a picture that is quite sordid and out of step with that culture.
-In fact, Smith’s polygamy even deviated from the way it was practiced in biblical cultures since, according to footnote 29 in the Gospel Topics essay “Plural Marriage in Kirtland and Nauvoo” produced by the LDS Church, Smith married between 12-14 wives who were already married to living husbands.
+In fact, Smith’s polygamy even deviated from the way it was practiced in biblical cultures since, according to footnote 29 in the official LDS Church Gospel Topics essay “Plural Marriage in Kirtland and Nauvoo,” Smith married between 12-14 wives who were currently married to living husbands.
 D&C 132:61-63 condemns these polyandrous practices as adultery, saying,

 [A]s pertaining to the law of the priesthood—if any man espouse a virgin, and desire to espouse another, and the first give her consent, and if he espouse the second, and they are virgins, and have vowed to no other man, then is he justified; he cannot commit adultery for they are given unto him; for he cannot commit adultery with that that belongeth unto him and to no one else. . . .
 But if . . . after she is espoused, shall be with another man, she has committed adultery, and shall be destroyed; for they are given unto him to multiply and replenish the earth, according to my commandment.

 If Joseph Smith is to be regarded as one who manages the church of God, then the New Testament is clear that he is to be the husband of only one wife (1 Timothy 3:2; Titus 1:6).
-Latter-day Saints tend to bring up the examples of Old Testament saints who were involved in polygamy and even go so far as to claim that God endorsed these relationships.
-Even if God had commanded these relationships—and that’s something I would not admit to— Smith was involved in something that appears to be more satisfying to his own libido than the words of Jesus.
+Latter-day Saints often bring up the examples of Old Testament saints who were involved in polygamy and even go so far as to claim that God endorsed these relationships.
+Even if God had commanded these relationships—something I reject— Smith’s polygamous activities appear to be more satisfying to his own libido than the words of Jesus.

-The irony of Joseph’s lie is that he had earlier boasted how he was “the only one to keep a whole church together since the time of Adam,” adding that not “even Jesus ever did it.”
+There is irony regarding Joseph’s lie and earlier boasting how he was “the only one to keep a whole church together since the time of Adam,” adding that not “even Jesus ever did it.”
 He inadvertently prophesied his own demise when he said, “You will then know who are liars, and who speak the truth . . .
 I have prophesied things that have come to pass . . .
 Pride goes before destruction, and a haughty spirit before a downfall.”
 One month later, Smith was assassinated.

 Joseph Smith’s Book of Abraham